Programmable and GPU-Accelerated Edge Inference for Real-Time ISAC on NVIDIA Aerial Testbed: cuSense Experimental Evaluation

-\textbf{Temporal Video and Sensing Synchronization.} To build the complete dataset for training and testing, we collect \gls{ul} \gls{csi} data (i.e., \gls{dmrs} \gls{hest}) together with a camera video recording the scene at a fixed frame rate, used to generate ground-truth 2D trajectories of the person walking.
-Synchronizing \gls{csi} data and video frames requires handling both time-reference differences and clock skew between devices. \gls{csi} records from \gls{adl} use \gls{tai} timestamps, while video frames from the camera (an iPhone in our experiments, though any commercial \gls{5g} camera could be used) employ standard \gls{utc} UNIX timestamps. \gls{tai} is a continuous atomic time scale that differs from \gls{utc} by a constant offset $\Delta_{\text{leap}}$ ($37$~s at the time of our experiments), such that $t_{\text{TAI}} = t_{\text{UTC}} + \Delta_{\text{leap}}$ due to the leap seconds introduced since 1972 to account for Earth's rotation variations.
+\gls{csi} records from \gls{adl} use \gls{tai} timestamps, while video frames from the camera (an iPhone in our experiments, though any commercial \gls{5g} camera could be used) employ standard \gls{utc} UNIX timestamps. \gls{tai} is a continuous atomic time scale that differs from \gls{utc} by a constant offset $\Delta_{\text{leap}}$ ($37$~s at the time of our experiments), such that $t_{\text{TAI}} = t_{\text{UTC}} + \Delta_{\text{leap}}$ due to the leap seconds introduced since 1972 to account for Earth's rotation variations.
 In addition to this systematic offset, we compensate for residual clock skew between the camera and the \gls{gh} server with respect to a common \gls{ntp} server.
 The \gls{gnb} maintains microsecond-level timing accuracy through \gls{ptp} synchronization with the grandmaster clock, making its contribution to skew negligible, while the camera achieves millisecond-level precision, which we estimate during the measurement campaigns.
 In a second step, we run an offline pipeline that parses the video file, extracts per-frame timestamps and images, and aligns them with the \gls{csi} after compensating for the $37$~s \gls{tai} offset and the measured server–camera clock skew.
 We assign each \gls{csi} record to the closest video frame within a threshold of half the frame period, generating tightly synchronized \gls{csi}–video pairs, where a single frame may correspond to multiple \gls{csi} records.

 \textbf{Ground-Truth Extraction.} To extract the ground-truth locations, we derive the 2D person coordinates from the camera stream using an offline computer-vision pipeline based on YOLOv8~\cite{yolov8}.
 For each video frame, we run a person detector and retain the bounding box with the highest confidence (our experiments are limited to a single walking subject).
 The box centroid $(u,v)$ in image coordinates is then projected onto the floor plane using a planar homography $H$ estimated from the manually annotated image corners of the rectangular area of interest in the environment.
 This generates a continuous trajectory $\{(x_t,y_t)\}$ in meters, sampled at the camera frame rate.
 Each \gls{csi} record then inherits a physical position $(x_t,y_t)$, since it is associated with the closest video frame in time.
 For training, we discretize the floor plan into an $H \times W$ grid and quantize each position to the corresponding cell $(i,j)$, producing a one-hot label $P_{\text{one-hot}}(i,j)$ for that \gls{csi} sample.
 These one-hot labels are then converted into smoothed target distributions $P_{\text{target}}$ using the Gaussian label-smoothing procedure described in Stage~3.